jperez1478/jperez1478/README.md

 ## Current Job Position
-iOS Developer for TSU HBCU C2 Team and Leaad Research Developer  in iCare Decelopment.
+iOS Developer for TSU HBCU C2 Team and Leaad Research Developer  in iCare Development.
 - 💞️ I’m looking to collaborate on any open projects I an also will be posting projects that I learn through my iOS Journey ...
 - 📫 How to reach me ...